eckesru/Thesis-Supervisor-App/README.md

-# IU Supervisor-App
+# IU Supervisor App

-IU Supervisor-App is a mobile application to aid supervisors and students in the handling of final theses.
+IU Supervisor App is a mobile application to aid supervisors and students in the handling of final theses.
 This Application was developed as part of the Android Mobile Software Engineering-Course (IWMB02) at IU International University of Applied Sciences.
 <br/>